A reader previously asked us: “Is there a Kiwisaver gold fund that I could invest in?”

 How You Can Create Your Own D-I-Y KiwiSaver To Invest in Gold

-The answer appears to now be “yes” you can create your own do-it-yourself (DIY) Kiwisaver gold fund .
+The answer is now “yes” you can create your own do-it-yourself (DIY) Kiwisaver gold fund.

-A while back a helpful reader pointed out there is actually one way of gaining significant exposure to gold via Kiwisaver.
+A while back a helpful reader pointed out there is actually a way of gaining significant exposure to gold via Kiwisaver.

 That is via the Craigs Investment Partners KiwiStart Select KiwiSaver scheme.
-Note: This has since been renamed, Craigs Investment Partners KiwiSaver.
+Note: This has since been renamed, Craigs KiwiSaver Scheme.

 This scheme allows you to select individual holdings in your Kiwisaver.
 So effectively a do-it-yourself (DIY) Kiwisaver fund.